Toeffe3/vscode-asm-syntaxhighlight/README.md

 * Syntax highlighting:
     * VASM
         * Oldstyle flavor
-* Instructionsets:
+* Instruction sets:
    *  6502

-> This extension does not currently aim toward supporting your current syntax-highlighing theme
+> This extension does not aim toward supporting your current syntax-highlighing theme.
+At its current state, sublinetext's standards has been adabted to reasonable match assembly code, but many themes do not support many scopes.
+Therefor does this extension also ship with a theme that is designed to match the syntax-highlighting scopes to its full feature-set.

 ## Requirements